Naturally Daily

 Light therapy is one of the most common and effective treatment options for SAD.
 Most people see improvement within one or two weeks of starting the treatment.

-Light therapy is a process where you need to sit in front of a light box that emits extremely bright light.
+Light therapy is a process where you need to sit in front of a lightbox that emits extremely bright light.
 You need to sit in front of the light for 20 minutes per day, preferably first thing in the morning.

-A study published in 2003, where about 80% of the patients showed positive results using light therapy.
+In a study published in 2003, where about 80% of the patients showed positive results using light therapy.
 In the same study, fluoxetine showed effectiveness as light therapy.
 And, this medication was cheaper.

 Remember, antidepressants are viable but can have some adverse effects as well.
 So, while you’re under medications for SAD, consider other options as well.